cyberguru02/AZURE-SENTINEL-HONEYPOT-MONITORING-GLOBAL-CYBER-ATTACKS/README.md

 ​
-6. Executing Script for Geo Data Retrieval from Attackers In this phase, we implement the script, from the github, to gather geographic data from potential attackers.
+**Step 4D: Executing Script for Geo Data Retrieval from Attackers** In this phase, we implement the script, from the github, to gather geographic data from potential attackers.
 The script runs continuously, scanning the security log for failed login attempts.
 When detected, it extracts the IP addresses and retrieves their geographic information.
 This data is logged into a new file stored at a designated location for easy access and analysis.
 By executing this script, we create a system that consistently monitors and records failed login attempts, enhancing our ability to track and identify threats based on their geographic location.